-The Commemorative Woodland is a small area within the heart of the Arboretum dedicated to the lives lost in the First World War and the contributions made to the war effort by the people and landscapes of Herefordshire.
+The Commemorative Woodland is a small area within the heart of Queenswood Arboretum.
+Dedicated to the lives lost in the First World War and the contributions made to the war effort by the people and landscapes of Herefordshire.

 A simple chestnut paling fence encircles the space which has been created by Artist Des Hughes.
-This comproses of concentric circles of red oak saplings, planted in 2019, with wooden curved benches forming the central circke; these have themselves been created from oak trees felled at Queenswood.
-At the heart of the artwork is a central stump which symbpolises the destruction and sacrifices of the First World War on the landscape and people of Herefordshire.
+Concentric circles of red oak saplings were planted in 2019, and wooden curved benches were installed to form the central circle.
+The benches themselves have been created from oak trees felled at Queenswood.
+At the heart of the artwork is a central stump.
+This symbolises the destruction and sacrifices of the First World War on the landscape and people of Herefordshire.

 On Saturday 29th June 2019, the First World War Commemorative Woodland was dedicated by The Reverend Paul Roberts CF and Rt Reverend Richard Frith, Bishop of Hereford in the presence of the Dowager Countess of Darnley, CVO., JP, the Lord Lieutenant of Herefordshire, Her Majesty The Queen’s personal representative in the county.

-Queenswood was chosen for this poignant memorial over two years ago by the former First World War Commemoration Committee that held events across the county to mark the centenary of the First World War and the dedication was part of wider events taking place throughout the County as part of Armed Forces Day.
+Queenswood was chosen for this poignant memorial by the former First World War Commemoration Committee.
+The committee held events across the county to mark the centenary of the First World War.
+The dedication was part of wider events taking place throughout the county as part of Armed Forces Day.

 Rose Farrington, Project Officer, Queenswood Country Park and Arboretum: